markusressel/fan2go/README.md

 fans:
   - id: file_fan
     file:
-      # Path to a file to set the PWM target for this fan
+      # Path to a file to get/set the PWM target for this fan
       path: /tmp/file_fan
       # Path to a file to read the current RPM value of this fan
       rpmPath: /tmp/file_fan_rpm